-- 1. Click Profiles > AP > Regulatory Domain in the Alcatel-Lucent Navigation pane.
+- 1. Select Profiles > AP > Regulatory Domain in the Navigation pane.
 This page summarizes the current profiles of this type. - 2.
-Click the Add button to create a new Regulatory Domain profile, or click the pencil icon next to an existing profile to edit that profile.
-The Details page appears.
-Complete the settings as described in Table 19:
+Select the Add button to create a new Regulatory Domain profile, or click the pencil icon next to an existing profile to edit.
+Complete the settings as described in Table 23: